-In addition to being a spectacular geographic wonder of the Gobi Desert, it is also consider to be the origin of Mongolia’s traditional long song and the birth place of Mrs. Norovbanzad, one of Mongolia’s most notable Long Song singers.
+In addition to being a spectacular geographic wonder of the Gobi Desert, it is also consider being the origin of Mongolia’s traditional long song and the birthplace of Mrs. Norovbanzad, one of Mongolia’s most notable Long Song singers.
 So in theme with regions musical importance, our nomadic families will also teach you some traditional Mongolian songs and how to play traditional instrument such as the horse head fiddle, etc. In addition to trekking, you will also have some opportunities for horseback riding too!

-Day One – Travel to Mongolia’s Gobi Desert region (L, D): You will depart Ulaanbaatar City by rural bus and will start your southern journey overland to Mandagovi (the Provincial Center of the Middle Gobi) and as you travel you will witness the transforming power of the Gobi Desert.
-Upon arrival in Mandalgovi you will be welcomed a lunch and milk tea at Mrs. Mendamar’s family who is talented person to make embroidery art.
-You may have an opportunity to experience the traditional embroidery art and learn the basic techniques.
-Then you will begin the 70-kilometer desert jeep ride to Mr. Enhjargal’s family where upon arrival they will prepare and serve you with dinner.
-Along this portion of the travel, you will begin to see Ih Gazriin Chuluu immerge in the distant horizon, it’s an amazing site and exceeds all expectations; from this point onwards you are nearing one of Mongolia’s truly unique ‘off the path’ destinations.
-If you made good travel time, this is the point to capture some brilliant wide angle or fish eye lens shots of Ih Gazriin Chuluu as you will be travel adjacent to it as the soft sunset rays will provide a brilliant luminance for some truly classic evening landscape shots.
+Day One – Travel to Mongolia’s Gobi Desert Region (L, D): You will depart Ulaanbaatar City by rural bus and will start your southern journey overland to Mandagovi (the Provincial Center of the Middle Gobi) and as you travel you will witness the transforming power of desertification as you travel towards the Gobi Desert.
+Upon arrival in Mandalgovi you will be welcomed a lunch and milk tea to which you will begin the 70 kilometer desert jeep ride to Mr. Sugarbaatar’s family where they will prepare and serve you with your first nomadic dinner.
+Along this portion of the trip, you will begin to see Ih Gazriin Chuluu emerge (Strictly Protected National Park) in the distant horizon.
+Ih Gazriin Chuluu is an amazing site and exceeds many people’s expectations – from this point onwards you are nearing one of Mongolia’s truly unique ‘off the path’ destinations.
+If you made good travel time, this is the point to capture some brilliant wide angle or fish-eye shots of Ih Gazriin Chuluu as you will be travel adjacent to it as the soft sunset rays will provide a brilliant luminance for some truly classic evening landscape shots.

-Day Three – Trekking through Mongolia’s monolithic Ih Gazriin Chuluu “Ocean Canyons” (B, L, D – Overnight in Ger): Today is the day that you have been eagerly been anticipating, after your breakfast Mr. Sugarbaatar will now start the unforgettable 12-kilometer trek through Ih Gazriin Chuluu; you will be truly over taken by the massiveness of this location.
-Like a National Geographic documentary, let your imagination free, 65 million years ago these were ocean canyons and before that it was the stomping grounds of herds of TREXs.
-South East of Ih Gazriin Chuluu it herds of TREXs has been reported to be found.
-As you trek, you will have opportunities to capture some of the most amazing rock formations.
+Day Two – Trekking through Mongolia’s monolithic Ih Gazriin Chuluu “Ocean Canyons” (B, L, D – Overnight in Ger): Today is the day that you have been anticipating, after your breakfast Mr. Sugarbaatar will now start the unforgettable 13 kilometer trek through Ih Gazriin Chuluu; you will be truly over taken by the massiveness of this location.
+Like a National Geographic documentary, let your imagination run-free – 65 million years ago these were ocean canyons and before that it was the stomping grounds of herds of TREXs; southeast of Ih Gazriin Chuluu herds of TREXs has been reported to be found.
+As you trek, you will have plenty of landscape photography opportunities of some of Mongolia’s most amazing rock formations.
 Once you arrive at Mr. Gundsambuu, they will begin to prepare and serve you with hot nomadic tea and dinner.
 While you are having your dinner, this is a great chance to relax and spend some quality time with your nomadic hosts and try to get to know the family.
-Before you retire to your Ger for the night, and if you brought a ball along, this is a great opportunity to play some volleyball or even go out for a light trek and take some wonderful landscape shots with the kids as they are playing or evening singing songs.
+Before you retire to your Ger for the night, and if you brought a ball along, this is a great opportunity to play some volleyball or even go out for a light trek and take enjoy a wonderful evening of landscape photography with the kids as they are playing or singing songs.

-Day Four – Nomadic carvings and trekking through Mongolia’s Monolithic Ih Gazriin Chuluu (B, L, D – Overnight in Ger): After breakfast you will begin your horse riding for 12kms through the most amazing rock formations i.e. Hanan hets, Senjit, Twin’s Cave.
-This afternoon you will have a picnic lunch on the way.
-Upon arrival at Mr. Jig’s family, you can chill out having some drinks and homemade dairy products.
-Then you continue exploring rock formations by feet such as Tangad rock, Chinggis Khan Rock, Khur khartsag’s memorial place and monument as well as visit the Open Air Theatre that is home to the annual horse head fiddle and long song concert.
+Day Three – Nomadic carvings and trekking through Mongolia’s Monolithic Ih Gazriin Chuluu (B, L, D – Overnight in Ger): After breakfast you will start the 14 kilometer horseback trek through the rock formations i.e. Hanan hets, Senjit, Twin’s Cave; you’ll have a picnic lunch today.
+Upon arrival at Mr. Jig’s family, you can chill out, have some drinks and try-out some homemade dairy products.
+Afterwards, you will continue trekking the rock formations – Tangad Rock, Chinggis Khan Rock, Khur khartsag’s memorial place and monument as well as visit the Open Air Theatre that is home to the annual horse head fiddle and long song concert.
 Imagine this location filled with Mongolian performers located not only at the stage but also all around on the rocks providing a natural surround sound acoustics that rivals any home theatre systems.
-This is truly the time to make sure that you have your camera completely charged with back up batteries as from personal experience, from morning till late at night, you will be shooting and capture some of the most remote and truly spectacular images that are unique to Mongolia.
+This is truly the time to make sure that you have your camera completely charged with backup batteries as from personal experience, from morning till late at night, you will be greatly enjoying today’s photography opportunities!
 In the early evening you will return at Mr. Jig’s family for a hot nomadic dinner and traditional Mongolian tea.